 Evaluation results of the proposed FPGA-based network switch demonstrated that the gradient aggregation achieved 98.3% of the 10GbE line rate.
-As for the parameter optimization, the proposed network switch outperformed CPUand GPU-based approaches by approximately 1.2-3.0x and 1.05-1.25x, respectively.
+The resource utilization was less than 56% at the maximum when 32 parallel PEs were implemented.
+As for the parameter optimization, the proposed network switch outperformed CPU-and GPU-based approaches by approximately 1.2-3.0x and 1.05-1.25x, respectively.
 Also, we estimated that the overall training phase would be accelerated by approximately 5% by introducing the proposed network switch.
 As a future work, we are planning to demonstrate the performance improvement of overall training phase in a real environment that consists of a host machine, four remote GPUs via PCIe over 10GbE, and the proposed FPGA-based network switch.